Lee Williamson: Sheffield United

 Williamson signed with Sheffield United for an undisclosed fee, believed to be around £500,000, during the 2009 close season.
 Having suffered a back injury in pre-season Williamson found himself sidelined until the end of October and had to wait until December to score his début goal for the club against Crystal Palace.

 He continued to be dogged by injuries during his first season with the Blades and eventually returned for a second operation on his back in the close season.
 This time, however, Williamson almost died after suffering complications during the operation.
 He was placed on a life support machine for two days after contracting an infection.
-Commenting at the time, then Blades Manager Kevin Blackwell said: "He was placed on life support.
+Sheffield United's manager at the time Kevin Blackwell commented: "He was placed on life support.
 He's a very lucky lad to be alive."

 On 26 July 2012, on Sheffield United's pre-season tour of Malta, manager, Danny Wilson confirmed Williamson would not sign a new deal with the club and had subsequently been told to stay away from training with the squad.
 Despite this Wilson refused to rule out Williamson signing a new deal.